Protecting your rights after filing your bankruptcy.

 It means in many situations like this, you can bring lawsuits against the debt collector to stop the harassment.

 When this happens, the creditor or debt collector is required to pay your attorney fees to enforce these rights, and they are required to pay you damages to compensate you for your losses, whatever those losses may be.
 This enforcement is a way to exercise your new empowerment of freedom from debt.
 It is also a way for you to individually take a piece of our country back from the forces of evil that disrespect the constitution and disrespect the inherent power of the U.S. constitution and our court systems.

 Let’s call a spade a spade.
 Post-bankruptcy collection is contempt of your rights, the bankruptcy systems, and the orders filed and signed by the judge in your case.
 It is designed—as far as I can tell—to do one thing: crush your heart and soul into a life of financial slavery and illegally collect debts that were properly eliminated by your bankruptcy.

-Not every bankruptcy is worth pursuing, and yes, there are valid reasons after your bankruptcy why there may be collection activity against you (most notably child support and alimony obligations), but every ounce of personal dignity restored through enforcement of your bankruptcy rights is worth considering.
+Not every bankruptcy violation or collection activity is worth pursuing, and yes, there are valid reasons after your bankruptcy why there may be collection activity against you (most notably child support and alimony obligations), but every ounce of personal dignity restored through enforcement of your bankruptcy rights is worth considering.

 If you feel your rights have been violated after you filed bankruptcy by creditors trying to collect a debt covered in your bankruptcy, here’s what to do:

-Make sure you get the full benefit of your bankruptcy protections.
+Make sure you get the full benefit of your protections against bankruptcy violations.
 If you think your rights have been violated, contact my office to discuss your options.